rhenanbartels/lunge/README.md

 ```

 ## How to contribute
-Download or make clone of the current repository, use your favourite text editor
+Download or fork the current repository, use your favourite text editor
 and apply the following code convetion:

 ### Code convetions